mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 ```

 # Prepare DB
-Extract the files from the DB deployment package obtained from previous step.
+Extract the files from the DB deployment package obtained from https://github.com/mssfoobar/aoh-db.

 Follow the instructions to deploy the Database schema, essential data, demo data and Hasura schema.
 https://github.com/mssfoobar/aoh-db